• Skip to primary navigation

 This recipe requires pantry staples and simple ingredients.
 I make sure to keep them on hand so I can make these gluten-free pancakes any time I wish!

-ingredients for gluten free pancakes
+ingredients for pancakes.

 Bob's Red Mill 1:1 All-Purpose Gluten-Free Flour - I recommend this gluten-free flour for these pancakes for two reasons.
 One, it has a gluten-like taste and texture!
 And two, it's what I created and tested this recipe with.
 All gluten-free flour blends behave differently in recipes and taste different too.
 Although you can sub them out, recipes can suffer for it sometimes.
 If you do use a different blend, be sure it contains xanthan gum.